Brian L. DeMarco

-Brian Leeds DeMarco is a physicist and Professor of Physics at the University of Illinois at Urbana-Champaign.
+Brian Leeds DeMarco is a physicist and professor of physics at the University of Illinois at Urbana-Champaign.
 In 2005 he placed first in the quantum physics portion of the "Amazing Light" competition honoring Charles Townes, winner of the 1964 Nobel Prize in Physics.
 DeMarco is currently conducting experiments in quantum simulation.

 DeMarco earned a bachelor's degree in physics from the State University of New York at Geneseo in 1996.
 He then earned a PhD in physics from the University of Colorado at Boulder in 2001.
 As a graduate student, DeMarco worked with Deborah S. Jin to create the first true Fermionic condensate.
 The journal Science selected this achievement as one of the top ten scientific discoveries of 1999.

-From 2001–2003, DeMarco was a postdoctoral research fellow at the National Institute of Standards and Technology (Boulder), working on quantum computing experiments with trapped atomic ions.
-He joined the Department of Physics at the University of Illinois in 2003.
+From 2001 to 2003, DeMarco was a postdoctoral research fellow at the National Institute of Standards and Technology (Boulder), working on quantum computing experiments with trapped atomic ions.
+He joined the department of physics at the University of Illinois in 2003.